 Materials Sector Rating: Neutral

-The Materials sector is sensitive to fluctuations in the global economy, the U.S. dollar, and inflationary pressures.
-Accommodative monetary and fiscal policies are underpinning global economic growth and pricing power.
-However, the U.S. dollar has trended higher recently, which historically is a headwind for the sector.
+The Materials sector is very sensitive to fluctuations in the global economy, the U.S. dollar, and inflationary pressures.
+Accommodative monetary and fiscal policies that underpinned global economic growth are reversing.
+Combined with signs of peaking economic growth, this cyclical sector could face significant headwinds.
+Amid the Russian/Ukraine war, the U.S. dollar has risen, and tighter financial conditions has historically been a headwind for the sector.

 The sector’s cyclical-value characteristics—which tend to do well amid improving global growth and strong demand for industrial metals—have been a tailwind.
 Although metal prices remain elevated amid strong demand coupled with supply constraints, economic growth is at risk of easing amid peaking U.S. growth and weaker demand in China.
-The Biden administration’s clean energy and infrastructure initiatives could sustain the boom for industrial metals and materials—though tougher regulations are a risk.
+The Biden administration’s clean energy and infrastructure initiatives could sustain the boom for industrial metals and materials—though passage of any legislation looks less likely and tougher regulations are a risk.
 And demand for chemicals (the largest industry in the sector) may continue to increase as oil demand improves—but oil rig counts have been slow to rise.
 Furthermore, high energy prices are a headwind to chemical production profitability.
-Finally, the recent rise in agricultural commodity prices may have run its course.
+The strong rise in agricultural commodity prices has been a tailwind to demand for fertilizers and chemicals.

 Positives for the sector:

-- U.S. clean-energy and infrastructure spending could spur demand for industrial materials.
+- U.S. clean-energy and infrastructure spending could spur demand for industrial materials and services

 Negatives for the sector:

-- The slow recovery in the oil rig count is a headwind for oil-fracking chemicals, and high energy prices have raised the cost of chemical production.
+- The slow recovery in the oil rig count is a headwind for oil-fracking chemicals, and high energy prices has raised the cost of chemical production.

-- Significant supply chain bottlenecks may be constraining economic growth
+- Significant supply chain bottlenecks may be constraining growth

 Risks for the sector: